-Dexia Credit Local (DCL) is Dexia Group's sole operational entity and issuer.
+Dexia Credit Local (DCL) is Dexia group's sole operational entity and issuer.
 DCL is based in France, where it holds most of its assets.
 It has branches in Ireland and the US, along with a subsidiary in Italy, Dexia Crediop S.p.A.
-(Baa3/Baa3 stable, b2).
+(Dexia Crediop, Baa3/Baa3 stable, b21).
 Dexia group and DCL - historically active in public-sector financing - have been in runoff since year-end 2011.
-The Belgian and French states own 99.6% of the group.
-Dexia group, as an important bank, is subject to the direct supervision of the European Central Bank (ECB) since 2014.
+The Belgian and French states own 99.6% of the group2.

 The entities were subject to an orderly resolution plan as of year-end 2011 following the European sovereign debt crisis, which had a major impact on Dexia group.
 Given the bank's size and to prevent any systemic risk, the resolution process began in October 2011 and was eventually approved by the European Commission (EC) in December 2012.
 As a result, the group no longer has any commercial activity, and its main mission is now focused on fulfilling its contractual obligations and managing its balance sheet in runoff (mainly public sector and sovereign assets).
-Consequently, Dexia group and DCL's governance were unified and simplified in line with the new scope.
-Dexia Israel, the last commercial franchise flagged by the Orderly Resolution Plan to be divested from, was sold in 2018.
-In the same year, Dexia group closed DCL's branch in Lisbon.
-The sale of Dexia Kommunalbank Deutschland AG (DKD) was completed on 30 April 2019.
-Since then, Dexia group closed its Madrid branch and launched the downsizing of its New York branch through sales and transfers of assets to the headquarters in France completed in H2 2019.
+Consequently, Dexia group and DCL's governance were unified and simplified in line with the bank's remit.